JamesChiDuong/IIS_ClassicMcliecehw/README.md

    - Another file in `modules/FPGA/Xilinx/timing__` to create the clock for FPGA, we don't need to change

    - The `modules/modules.mk/` to change the top modules.
    Example: If I want to program FPGA with Data_Receiver is a top module.
-I only change the name of the top module at TOPMODULE and TOPMODULE_CHECK variable and also delete the fullAdder.v at MODULESTOP_SRC variable because, in the Data_Receiver, I don't use the fullAdder module.
+I only change the name of the top module at TOPMODULE and TOPMODULE_CHECK variable and also delete the fullAdder.v at MODULESTOP_SRC variable because, in the Data_Receiver, I don't use the alu module.